markus13erger/MCSB/WS_2019_project_23.md

 ![Ontology](https://raw.githubusercontent.com/markus13erger/MCSB/master/MCSBOntology.png)

 ## Task 4: Create a Knowledge Graph
 Before creating a RDF file the data needed some pre-processing first using R. Then to lift the obtained data to RDF we tried using OpenRefine, but it was not very intuitive so we decided to switch to Python for which the RDFlib package is available which allowed us to transform our data into an RDF file with XML format.
-First we created three different RDF files for the lyrics, google and spotify data each.
+First we created three different RDF files for the lyrics, google and spotify data each, but then we realised that the relations between our classes are better shown in one single RDF file.
+Therefore, we combined all of the three existing RDF files into one.

 ### Markus Sieder
 #### Spotify Data: